andresteingress/andresteingress.github.io/_posts/2017-10-12-fn-project.md

 `func.yaml` contains the function configuration.
 You can see that `HelloFunction::handleRequest` is defined as an entry point, together with the version string and the runtime type:

 {% highlight shell %}
-$ ~/Development/projectfn » cat func.yaml
+$ cat func.yaml
 version: 0.0.1
 runtime: java
 cmd: com.example.fn.HelloFunction::handleRequest
 {% endhighlight %}

-There is more to configure than that, but for our first example this should be okay.
+There is more to configure than that but for our first example this should be okay.

 `fn run` just executed our function, however, that was only for testing the function output.
 Let us deploy the function to our function container running on `localhost:8080`.
 Deploying a function register the function in the function container and creates a so-called route to the newly registered function.
 After this route is created, the function container news about the function and it its execution can be requested via a REST call.